-For example, you can encourage your subscribers to “Listen to the latest podcast episode”, “Subscribe to the newsletter”, “Visit the podcast’s website”, etc.
+For example, you can encourage your subscribers to “Listen to the latest podcast episode”, “Subscribe to the newsletter”, “Visit the guest’s business website”, etc.

 🔥 Tip #8: Use relevant hashtags based on your expertise.

-That way, users will find you if they type in a hashtag you’ve included beforehand in your post and even subscribe to it to see all posts dealing with the same topic. 😃
+That way, users will find you if they type in a hashtag you’ve included before in one of your posts and even subscribe to it to see everything on the app dealing with the same topic. 😃

-To help you choose the right hashtags, you can do some research directly on Instagram to learn which ones are the most used in your area of expertise/key topics/podcast theme.
+To make sure you choose the best hashtags, you can do some research directly on Instagram to learn which ones are the most used in your area of expertise/key topics/podcast theme.

-Social media is, by definition, social.
-You therefore should spend time responding to messages and comments and finding ambassadors to share your podcast on their social media accounts. 🥰
+Podcasters therefore should spend time responding to messages and comments and finding ambassadors or guests to share their podcast on their social media accounts. 🥰

-Here are a few ideas: Send a personalized message to all your new subscribers to thank them and invite them to provide feeback on your podcast.
+Here are a few ideas: Send a personalized message to all your new subscribers.
+Take the step to thank them and invite them to provide feedback on your podcast.

 🔥 Tip #10: Stop and analyze the performance of your publications on a regular basis.